ColostomyIleostomy diet (1073)

 - Apple sauce

-- Oatmeal
+- Oatmeal and farina

 - Peeled potatoes

-- Cheese
+- Cheese and yogurt

-- White rice
+- White rice and pasta

 - Marshmallows

-- Dry mouth and lips.
+- Dry mouth and lips

-- Less urine than normal.
+- Less urine than normal

-- Less tears than normal.
+- Less tears than normal

-- Possible decrease in activity.
+- Possible decrease in activity, tired

 Drinking plenty of fluids can help prevent dehydration.